 Free Speech is a Chicago area speakers’ bureau that matches dynamic free speakers from the world of business, healthcare, or the arts with local organization’s program needs.
 All Free Speech speakers give presentations at no charge.
-This service is completely FREE for groups who need speakers!
-Free Speech is a community service project and a division of Ginny Richardson Public Relations.
+This service is completely FREE for groups who need speakers.
+Free Speech is a community service project of Ginny Richardson Public Relations.

 From Ginny Richardson’s work at The Doings Newspapers and later in public relations, she accumulated a broad network of people including program chairmen from clubs and organizations.
 These folks would call and ask if she knew anyone who gave talks for one of their upcoming meetings.
 She had always recommended friends and/or clients who are entertaining speakers.
 These speakers want to teach others, tell of a personal mission or be better known in the community.

 This very casual list of speakers grew.
 Ginny had been toying with some way to organize the free speakers bureau, but her public relations company, Ginny Richardson Public Relations, was so busy she never got around to it.
 Finally, in the spring of 1996, she named it Free Speech and formalized the list.
-GR-PR employees Jan Urso of Naperville, IL and Pam Livingston of Chicago, IL worked on the Free Speech project and sent many a mailer to clubs, libraries, chambers, rotaries, churches, etc. Requests started to multiply.
+GR-PR employees Jan Urso of Naperville, IL, and Pam Livingston of Chicago, IL, worked on the Free Speech project and sent many a mailer to clubs, libraries, chambers of commerce, rotaries, churches, etc. Requests started to multiply.

 It is a labor of love for everyone involved.
-We are extremely proud of the speakers and the wide variety of topics Free Speech is able to offer.
-Today, at the eleven year benchmark, we have more than 200 free topics.
+We are extremely proud of the speakers and the wide variety of topics Free Speech offers.
+Today, at the 11 year benchmark, we offer more than 200 free topics.
 And it keeps growing.

 Please visit Free Speech at: